ARGENTINA

 Criminal being punished

-Found in a picture agency's library, this is dated "circa 1900" and its caption reads: "Chinese punishment: Whipping a lawbreaker.
+Found in a picture agency's library, this is a contemporary photograph of the real thing, dated "circa 1900", and its caption reads: "Chinese punishment: Whipping a lawbreaker.
 Even the theft of a few pennies brought about this severe reprisal."
 Note that the modus operandi is identical to that in "Wei Hai Wei flogging" (see below).

 Punishment of the Bastinado